taapasX28/Calculator_pyqt/README.md

 * `calculator.py` is extract code of the UI using PyQt.

 * Any `input.ui` file can be converted to `output.py` by `pyuic4 input.ui -o output.py` for pyqt4 dependencies.

+* You can also go through these set of videos for understanding the framework and functioning of qt designer.
+Click [here](https://www.youtube.com/watch?v=iDJlGV8Rvgg).